MikeDigitize/lazy/README.md

 });
 ```

-If an image can't be loaded a `lazyloaderror` event is fired on the image which too can be captured.

-The `LazyLoad` class has been designed to be as unopinionated as possible, making it easily extendable to support any loading criteria.

 ## Lazy Scroll

 The `LazyScroll` class is a wrapper around `LazyLoad`, using positional data to determine if an image is in the viewport.
-If an image is in the viewport the `lazyload` event is fired on the image.
+If it is its `lazyload` event is fired.

 The `LazyScroll` class appends the positional data of each image to the image data stored on the instance.